perile/odin-recipes/README.md

-In this training directory, there will be some elements added to html files.
+In this training directory, there will be some elements added to html files